Research

 Most MOFs utilize long, rigid linkers containing carboxylates and diamagnetic metal centers to obtain robust, porous structures.
 However, this approach usually results in weak electronic and magnetic coupling between metal nodes, leading to insulating materials without interesting electronic or magnetic properties.
 In pursuit of novel multifunctional hybrid materials, we propose several strategies: (1) use of S-based linkers, (2) use of redox-active nodes and linkers, and (3) installation of radical linkers.

-Redox-active ligands and ligands with pendant acidic or basic functionalities have been well studied and are very effective for improving the reactivity of first-row metals.
-However, few ligand systems incorporate both redox-activity and pendant protons to enable H-atom or H2 transfer from the ligand to mediate very challenging catalytic transformations.
+Few ligand systems incorporate both redox-activity and pendant protons to enable H-atom or H2 transfer from the ligand to mediate very challenging catalytic transformations.
 We have been studying diimino- and dihydrazono-pyrrole ligands to investigate this type of reactivity.
+We are interested in expanding this chemistry into any type of H-atom transfer catalysis, including but not limited to: hydrogenations, semi-hydrogenations, aerobic oxidations, isomerization reactivity, hydroalkylations, and more.

 Transition metal oxo complexes are implicated in a wide variety of enzymatic and synthetic reactions, from C-H bond activation to O-O bond formation.
-There have been many examples of isolable metal oxo complexes which are overwhelmingly found in tetragonal ligand environments and feature early transition metals such as Mn and Fe.
-Studies of the reactivity of these complexes has focused on understanding the paradigms that guide C-H activation, O-atom transfer, and O-O bond formation.
+There have been many examples of isolable metal oxo complexes which overwhelmingly feature early transition metals such as Mn and Fe.